 By subway, take the E or F train to the Union Turnpike stop.
 Exit towards the front of the train.
 Once through the gates at the token booth, go left (towards the front of the train) and left again to exit at the "court house."
-The statue is right at the top of those stairs.
+The statue is (more accurately used to be) right at the top of those stairs.
 We meet at the little park at the top of the stairs.
-The Statue of Civic Virtue was located here for decades, following its "eviction" from Manhattan by Mayor LaGuardia in 1941 after he grew tired of being mooned by it every time he left City Hall.
-(Important stuff)!
-Alas, the statue was removed in 2013 and all that's left is a forlorn statue base.
-No bathrooms here, but there are some shops across the street that may allow you to use the bathrooms.
+No bathrooms here, but if you arrive early enough, there are some shops across the street that may allow you to use the bathrooms.
+Lovely bit of NYC history: The monumental Statue of Civic Virtue was located here for decades, following its 1941 "eviction" from Manhattan by Mayor LaGuardia, who grew tired of being mooned by it every time he left City Hall.
+A source of ongoing controversy even in its somewhat isolated home in Queens, the statue was exiled to Greenwood Cemetery in 2013.
+Alas, all that's left here is the forlorn statue base.